benlenarts/Element.Type/README.md

 Abstraction layer for lazy collections of elements.
 You can define interface models and behavior of those models without referring to actual elements.
 In this way, no event plumbing is needed when part of the DOM changes.

+This is particularly helpful for describing behavior of widgets and complex interfaces.

 ![Screenshot](http://benlenarts.github.com/Element.Type/images/screenshot_gallery.png)

 How to use